sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/updating_a_batch_change.md

 # Updating a campaign

-Updating a campaign works by applying a campaign spec to an **existing** campaign in the same namespace.
+Updating a campaign works by applying a batch spec to an **existing** campaign in the same namespace.

-Since campaigns are uniquely identified by their name (the `name` property in the campaign spec) and the namespace in which they were created, you can edit any other part of a campaign spec and apply it again.
+Since campaigns are uniquely identified by their name (the `name` property in the batch spec) and the namespace in which they were created, you can edit any other part of a batch spec and apply it again.

-When a new campaign spec is applied to an existing campaign the existing campaign is updated and its changesets are updated to match the new desired state.
+When a new batch spec is applied to an existing campaign the existing campaign is updated and its changesets are updated to match the new desired state.

 ## Requirements